 Asides having a near impossible schedule, we also encountered challenges at our major location that had the PM rushing off to scout for alternative locations for an exterior night scene last minute.
 I’m honestly unsure how I did not crumble and find some corner to cry at some point in those 3 days.
 Lol.
 They remain the most intense, hectic yet ultimately satisfying time of my life.

 As a producer, you’re constantly punching numbers and working out sums and sometime during the second day of shoot, I realised I would be needing another N300,000 if I would finish the shoot successfully without owing any member of cast or crew.
 This was me running low on sleep and completely out of ideas, having leveraged everyone close enough to me.
-I struggled against panicking and sent the lover a message to say I needed that amount to get through the shoot.
+I struggled against panicking and sent Mr. C a message to say I needed that amount to get through the shoot.
 His instant response was “Consider it done.
 Focus on the present.
 Get through today.
 You’re doing good.”
 He would eventually secure another loan for me just in the nick of time.
 A gem of a man!
 We finally wrapped at about 8pm of Sunday night.
 It had taken blood, sweat and tears, but we successfully defied all the odds and created magic.

 The months that followed were spent editing and strategizing on how to raise the debt I owed and push the content to the right people to fund it.
 Because I urgently wanted to refund my friends their monies, we decided to go the route of paid online streaming.
 Hence the fee attached the first time it was released.
 We eventually pulled it down after a month because it was no longer generating income and we’d have had to pay to keep it online.